flar/shader_prototypes/README.md

 location using the `--output-dir` option.

-Once this script has done its work, you need to run it manually every time you adjust the naming, ordering, or number of your uniforms in your `.frag` files.
+Once this script has done its work, you need to run it manually every time you adjust the naming, ordering, or number of uniforms in your `.frag` files.
 You can run it every time you make any change to these files, but the only changes that affect the script's output are changes to the uniforms.